 The Pool is exposed to liquidity risk to the extent that it is subject to daily cash redemptions of redeemable units.
 The Pool invests primarily in the Underlying Fund which invests primarily in mortgages that have repurchase guarantees provided by HSBC Bank Canada under certain circumstances.
 In addition, the Pool retains sufficient cash positions to maintain liquidity.
-As of June 30, 2018 and December 31, 2017, the Pool did not have significant exposure to liquidity risk.
+As at June 30, 2020 and December 31, 2019, the Pool did not have significant exposure to liquidity risk.